-With the alarm sound level adjusted to minimum (if user adjustable), measure the sound level at a height of 1.8 m and a distance of 3 m from the front of the incubator.
-If more than one alarm sound means is provided, each must be checked.
+With the alarm sound level adjusted to minimum (if user adjustable), measure the sound level at a height of 1.5 m and at a distance 3 m from the front of the incubator.
+If more than one alarm sound level or means is provided, each must be checked.